AaltoPML/VAI-Lab/README.md

 Modules can be chained, looped and modified in real-time to create a highly customisable framework for the user's requirements.

+See the [documentation](https://aaltopml.github.io/VAI-Lab/) for more discussion on the project and usage examples.

 # Installation

 ## Install from PyPi